stefanoslig/angular-ngrx-nx-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

-I'm migrating this project to the new control flow and defer block (Angular 17).
-Check the progress [here](https://github.com/stefanoslig/angular-ngrx-nx-realworld-example-app/pull/264)
+### This project is already migrated to Angular v17 and to the new Control Flow and Deferred Loading.

 <!-- [![pipeline status](https://gitlab.com/stefanoslig/angular-ngrx-nx-realworld-example-app/badges/master/pipeline.svg)](https://gitlab.com/stefanoslig/angular-ngrx-nx-realworld-example-app/commits/master) -->